 Hakata Station is one of Fukuoka's main transport hubs, and the airport is only six minutes away by subway.
 The Tenjin area is Fukuoka's cultural center, with a million and one boutique shops, restaurants and bars.
-Nakasu , meanwhile, is the city's sometimes glitzy, sometimes gritty entertainment heart and only truly comes to life after dark.
+Nakasu , meanwhile, is a glitzy part of the city that truly comes to life after dark.

 Delicious ramen and fish dishes

 Fukuoka is renowned across Japan for its good and cheap food.
 A bowl of tonkotsu ramen here will set you back as little as 280 yen in some restaurants, while the city's street-side yatai stalls draw crowds from across Japan and Asia.
 If you're a fan of sushi and sashimi, then you must try goma saba (mackerel), a Fukuoka specialty.

 The Hakata Dontaku Festival is held every year in May during Golden Week.
 It is the most popular Golden Week festival in Japan, with 2 to 3 million people attending the festival every year.
 The Hakata Gion Yamakasa, held each July, sees one-ton floats being raced through the streets of Hakata.
 Besides these two giants, many festivals take place throughout the year within the city and in the surrounding areas.